adfindlater/pi8s-config/README.md

 # pi8s cluster setup

+Deploy a kubernetes cluster to two or more raspberry pi's.

+Requirements:
+- Each raspberry pi has an SD card flashed with Ubuntu 20.04 ARM64
+- The ubuntu user password is the same on each raspberry pi

 ## Prepare nodes and create cluster using Terraform

 Clone the [terraform-raspberrypi-bootstrap](https://github.com/adfindlater/terraform-raspberrypi-bootstrap) repository and follow the instructions in the README to provision nodes and create a new k8s cluster.